ASD-Blueprint/desktop.gov.au/blueprint/security/system-security-plan.md

 #### CloudSystem compliance approach

 The CloudSystem leverages the Microsoft backbone to provide networking for the Office 365 and Azure services.
 LAN design and configuration is the responsibility of the Agency and may reuse existing capabilities.
 The CloudSystem designs the interfaces between endpoints and services, including how data traverses’ public networks such as the internet.

 #### Security controls provided by the CloudSystem

 * The Office 365 design which includes the high-level network design has a document control table listing the last update date.
+* Conditional access policies are used to restrict inbound network traffic to specific geographic regions.
+* MCAS policies are used to analyse sign in logs to identify and subsequently notify administrators when users are identified as originating from anonymous proxy IP addresses.

 #### Residual controls to be addressed by the Agency

 * The Agency is responsible for the management of network devices used in relation to the CloudSystem.
 * The Agency is responsible for implementing security controls within their email gateway.
 * The Agency is responsible for ensuring that they segregate their network from that of service providers.
+* The Agency is responsible for tuning conditional access policy to limit inbound network connections from anonymity networks.
+* The Agency is responsible for tuning MCAS policies to meet their requirements.
+Further, the Agency must implement appropriate procedures around these alerts.

 ### Wireless networks